HISTORY OF THE LOCAL AREA

 Much of the housing stock dates from the mid to late 17th century when the basic form of the current village was established.
 Over the years Ravensworth has been described by many, most notably by 16th century antiquarian, John Leland, as a ‘pretty’ village and later as ‘exceedingly neat’.
 The artist M W Turner made several sketches of the castle and Walter Scott referenced the village in ‘Rokeby’ 1813, an epic poem set in the area.

-This shows an extract from a historical map of Holmedale, dating from about 1842, showing Ravensworth village as it was then.
+An extract is shown here from a historical map of Holmedale, dating from about 1842, showing Ravensworth village as it was then.

 Points of interest include the stone cross located on the main section of the village green, the public house called The Greyhound, located to the north of the main road through the village (now 'Hare House'), the Wesleyan Methodist Chapel, the Free School (now the village hall), and various other local features such as a ford at Mill Farm and the original road across Holme Bridge.